matomo-org/developer-documentation/docs/3.x/tracking-javascript-guide.md

 _paq.push(['forgetUserOptOut']);
 ```

-Below is an example opt-out form that replicates the built in Matomo opt-out form:
+Below is a jQuery-based example opt-out form that replicates the built in Matomo opt-out form:

 ```html
 <div id="optout-form">